 Picture Grammar, is an App for iPhone, iPad, and Android phones and tablets.
 It is ideal as a reference resource for dyslexics, visual thinkers, or those learning English as a foreign language.
 It was developed by a small group of UK Davis facilitators to promote awareness of the necessary and logical relationship between three parts of a word as described by Ron Davis and to raise money for the Gifts for Dyslexia Bursary fund.
 Gifts For Dyslexia (G4D) is a charitable organization that provides bursary funds for people with dyslexia, dyspraxia, dyscalculia, attention deficit difficulties, and other related learning disorder who need financial help to access a Davis ® program.

 This unique App gives a visual meaning to nine parts of speech and includes more than 150 illustrated definitions of the most common adverbs, determiners, pronouns, prepositions, and conjunctions.
 The word, its meaning and use are simply seen and easily understood.

 Many of the words belonging to these groups have multiple definitions and for anyone struggling to understand and use English, this can be confusing.
 For the first time, all the multiple definitions of these words are illustrated and have an optional spoken sentence.
 The definition of meaning is seen as text.
 There are links from each example sentence to the relevant part of speech definition to show how the word has been used.

 For more information, check out the Picture Grammar Facebook page.

-This article was originally published in August 2019 and updated with new information in December 2020.
+This article was originally published in August 2019 and most recently updated with new information and links in April 2022.